djames1/BlueGorilla/README.md

 * ONGOING: Patches ported from Iceape-UXP as well as [Icedove-UXP](https://wiki.hyperbola.info/doku.php?id=en:project:icedove-uxp).
 * ONGOING: Patches ported from SeaMonkey
 ### TODO
-* TODO: Replace iceowl-uxp branding with new branding/investigate using a different lightning version/addon
-* TODO: Replace remaining SeaMonkey icons with new icons if the license is being violated
-* TODO: Fix issues when building Lightning calendar extension.
+* TODO: Fix issues when building Iceowl/Lightning calendar extension.
 Currently you have to install the .xpi after building, which is not user friendly
+* TODO: See if we can make all of the dependencies in the suite directory and remove the browser and mail directories.
+* TODO: Include vertical tab bar addon
+* TODO: Include fork of last XUL based enigmail addon
+### UNDECIDED
+* UNDECIDED: Accept SeaMonkey GUID for addons
+* UNDECIDED: Include fork of XPFE-classic (Netscape theme) for SeaMonkey

 ## Build Instructions
+### Mac and Windows builds not supported.
+Please let me know if they work.
 * Copy mozconfig.sample to .mozconfig
 * Edit .mozconfig as needed
 * ./mach build